- General Questions

 Accordion

-Wineries have dual classification depending on their operations.
+Applicable bag rules for wineries depend on their operations.
 When selling wine or merchandise for offsite consumption, they function as retail stores and must charge for bags.
-When operating on-site dining, eating establishment rules apply (paper bags free).
+When operating on-site dining, the rules for eating establishments apply (i.e. paper bags can be offered free of charge).

 See For Wineries for detailed guidance.